jbcodeforce/kafka-streams-samples/README.md

 This repository regroups a set of personal studies and quick summary on Kafka Streams.

-Updated date 5/9/2020
+Updated date 8/21/2020

 ## Run Kafka 2.5 locally for development

-The docker compose file, under `local-cluster` starts one zookeeper and two kafka brokers locally on the `kafkanet` network.
+The docker compose file, under `local-cluster` starts one zookeeper and two kafka brokers locally on the `kafkanet` network: `docker-compose up &`

 To start `kafkacat` using the debezium tooling do the following: